Veritius/bevy_stardust/README.md

 - Replicate components, even those from other crates, with a single line of code.
 - Control replication on a per-entity basis with components and bundles.

-*Note: While you can use any transport method, Stardust only includes support for native UDP.*
+*Note: While you can use any transport method, Stardust by itself only supports native UDP.*

 ### Planned features
 - Reliability